TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 ### Basic Syntax

 At the most basic level, CSS is made up of various rules.
 These rules are made up of a selector (more on this in a bit) and a semi-colon separated list of declarations, with each of those declarations being made up of a property:value pair.
+To understand more about the various values and their types possible, click the values and units link in the additional resources section towards the end of this page.

 ![Basic CSS syntax](https://cdn.statically.io/gh/TheOdinProject/curriculum/05ce472eabf8e04eeb2cc9139e66db884074fd7d/foundations/html_css/css-foundations/imgs/00.jpg)